 - Fungal pneumonia

-Your pneumonia treatment will depend on the type of pneumonia you have, and your overall general health.
+Your pneumonia treatment will rely upon the kind of pneumonia you have and your general health.

-Your doctor may recommend a medication to help treat your pneumonia.
-What you’re endorsed will rely upon the particular reason for your pneumonia.
-Oral antibiotics can treat most bacterial pneumonia.
-Continuously take your whole course of antibiotics, regardless of whether you start to feel much improved.
-Not doing so can keep the infection from the clearing, and it might be more diligently to treat later on.
+Constantly take your entire course of antibiotics, whether or not you begin to feel significantly better.
+Not doing so can keep the contamination from the clearing, and it may be all the more steadily to treat later on.

-Anti-microbial medications don’t deal with infections.
-Sometimes, your primary care physician may endorse an antiviral.
-In any case, numerous instances of viral pneumonia symptoms clear all alone with at-home care.
+Anti-microbial medications don’t manage contaminations.
+Now and again, your primary care doctor may embrace an antiviral.
+Regardless, various occurrences of viral pneumonia symptoms clear isolated with at-home care.

-At the time that your side effects are exceptionally serious or you have other medical issues, you may be hospitalized.
-At the medical clinic, specialists can monitor your pulse, temperature, and breathing.
+At the time that your results are astoundingly genuine or you have other clinical issues, you might be hospitalized.
+At the clinical center, pros can screen your heartbeat, temperature, and breathing.

 Risk factors of pneumonia: